Close

 Peak Season Considerations

 Processing delays expected during December-February tourist season and major Islamic holidays.
-Apply 4-6 weeks in advance during peak periods for guaranteed processing.
+Apply 1-2 months in advance during peak periods for guaranteed processing.
+Processing times for short-stay applications vary by season, with an average of 15 days.

 05